-¿~~~~~ It's Time to Think of the Future
+It's Time to Think of the Future

-Are you managing or selling for a small relevision station, or a small newspaper?
+Are you managing or selling for a small radio station, a small television station, or a small newspaper?
 How long have you worked in a small market?
 How long since your last raise?
 Have you come as far as you can in your field?
 Why not make a change?

-Outdoor Advertising is on the move.
+Outdoor advertising is on the move.
 In the next 10 years, outdoor advertising will have the largest business increase of any media.
 Why don't you get in on the ground floor?
 Send your complete resume, salary requirements, and a recent picture to: